Duration

 GFP Club

-This club provides a good opportunity for students to use English language in a friendly and comfortable setting outside their classroom.
+This club provides a good opportunity for students to strengthen English language, tackle mathematical challenges and enhance computing skills in a friendly and comfortable setting outside their classroom.
 It gives participants the opportunity to take part in many co/extra-curricular activities at their own convenience and choice.

 Semester 1